dosbox-staging/dosbox-staging/website/docs/releases/development-builds.md

 #### Fedora

-    sudo dnf install SDL2 SDL2_image SDL2_net opusfile
+    sudo dnf install SDL2 SDL2_net opusfile

 #### Debian, Ubuntu

-    sudo apt install libsdl2-2.0-0 libsdl2-image-2.0-0 libsdl2-net-2.0-0 libopusfile0
+    sudo apt install libsdl2-2.0-0 libsdl2-net-2.0-0 libopusfile0

 #### Arch, Manjaro

-    sudo pacman -S sdl2 sdl2_image sdl2_net opusfile
+    sudo pacman -S sdl2 sdl2_net opusfile

 ### Windows

 Windows executables in snapshot packages are not signed, therefore Windows 10 might prevent the program from starting.

 See [this guide](windows.md#microsoft-defender-smartscreen) to learn how to deal with this.

 ### macOS

+macOS development builds are not notarized (but the public releases are);
-macOS app bundles are not notarized; Apple Gatekeeper will try to prevent the program from running.
+Apple Gatekeeper will try to prevent the program from running.

 See [this guide](macos.md#apple-gatekeeper) to learn how to deal with this.